JayO-1/system-design-101/README.md

 A key decision that we make up front is the topology of the node 'network' i.e. how do we distribute writes to all the nodes?
 The three main options used in practice are the circle, star and all-to-all topology.
 In the circle topology, writes are passed from node to node in a circle, making every node a single point of failure, while in the star topology, the central node manages the distribution of writes - again becoming a single point of failure.
 Thus, the all-to-all topology is the standard.

 In the all-to-all topology, any write received by a node, whether that be from a client or another node, is broadcasted to every other node.
-When a node broadcasts a write, it also logs its ID alongside the broadcast to ensure that writes aren't infinitely repeated among the nodes in the network.
+The replication log for each node is modified to ensure that alongside the DB update that occurred, we also log which nodes we have successfully sent the write to.
+The idea is that each node that then receives the write will communicate the write to any node that didn't receive.

 <p align="center">
   <img src="images/master-master topologies.png">
   <br/>
-  <i><a href=http://www.slideshare.net/jboner/scalability-availability-stability-patterns/>Source: Scalability, availability, stability, patterns</a></i>
 </p>

 ##### Disadvantage(s): master-master replication